 a cable car would reduce access

-If a cable car, with all its manifold negative impacts, could not provide better access to the mountain than the roadway, its case would collapse; and so the Mount Wellington cable car company argues that a cableway would offer the ultimate in access: "all-year and in all-weather".
+If a cable car, with all its manifold negative impacts, could not provide better access to the mountain than the existing roadway and tracks, its case would collapse; and so the Mount Wellington Cableway Company boasts that a cableway would offer the ultimate access: "all-year and in all-weather".
 Would it?

-How many hours a night would a cable-car provide access?
-Answer: None.
+How many hours a day would a cable-car provide access?
+The answer is: only the hours when it is profitable to do so.
 The cableway provides access only during business hours.

-How many days is the cable car unable to provide any access?
+Are there any days the cable car would be unable to provide access?
 Answer: At least 16 days—if the MWCC's figures on maintenance and wind are accurate.
 And there is evidence that the MWCC has minimised the wind and maintenance disruption times.

-How much will this access cost?
+How much will this cable car access cost?
 Somewhere between $50 and $90 per person.

-Compare these answers to the roadway: the Pinnacle Road has infinite stop-offs, is open night and day, is almost never (fully) closed for maintenance, is closed by snow or ice for less than 16 days per annum and costs about $4 in fuel for 4 people.
+Compare these answers on cable car access to the roadway.
+The Pinnacle Road has infinite stop-offs, it is open night and day, is almost never (fully) closed for maintenance, is closed by snow or ice for less than 16 days per annum and costs about $4 in fuel for four people in a standard sedan.

 No cableway could offer better access to the entire Mountain than the roadway.